-If you are informed you have been in close contact with someone who has tested positive for COVID-19 you can expect a call from the national or local Test and Trace advisors.
+If you are informed you have been in close contact with someone who has tested positive for COVID-19 you can expect a call from a Test and Trace advisor.
 Please co-operate with them and give them accurate information.

 And if they tell you to self-isolate then you must stay at home for ten days from the day you were last in contact with the infected person.